MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 - **Always Encrypted:** Use the Always Encrypted wizard in SQL Server Management Studio to protect data at rest.
   - You create an Always Encrypted key to encrypt individual column data.
   - Always Encrypted keys can be stored as encrypted in database metadata, or stored in trusted key stores such as Azure Key Vault.
-  - Most likely, to use this feature, you'll need to make application changes.
+  - Most likely, you'll need to make application changes to use this feature.
 - **Transparent data encryption (TDE):** Protect the Azure SQL Database with real-time encryption and decryption of the database, associated backups, and transaction log files at rest.
   - TDE allows encryption activities to take place without changes at the application layer.
   - TDE can use encryption keys provided by Microsoft, or you can bring your own key.